Toyah Willcox: 2000–2010: Television appearances and touring

+2011–present: Anniversary tours, Posh Pop, and later work

+On 17 June 2011, Willcox commenced on a special from Sheep Farming to Anthem tour, celebrating the 30th anniversary of her breakthrough hit "It's a Mystery" and the platinum-selling album Anthem, starting at the London's Leicester Square Theatre.
+The set included selections drawn exclusively from Toyah's first three albums, Sheep Farming in Barnet (1979), The Blue Meaning (1980) and Anthem (1981).
+Andi Fraggs, a British electronic musician, supported her on chosen dates.

 On 14 April 2012, Willcox launched the Changeling Resurrection 2012 tour at the Concorde 2 in Brighton to celebrate the 30th anniversary of her album The Changeling (1982).
 On 16 July 2012, Willcox performed a concert in her birthplace of Kings Heath, Birmingham, to celebrate being the first artist with a star on the King's Heath Walk of Fame.
 Andi Fraggs made a surprise appearance, duetting Willcox's 1981 hit single "Thunder in the Mountains".
-In 2013, Willcox released a deluxe edition of her 2008 album In the Court of the Crimson Queen and embarked on the tour revisiting the Love Is the Law (1983)-era material.
+In 2013, Willcox took part in the second series of the ITV diving competition Splash!.
+She competed in the second heat, and lost the splash-off to Anna Williamson, ultimately becoming the sixth contestant to be eliminated.
+Willcox released a deluxe edition of her 2008 album In the Court of the Crimson Queen and embarked on the tour revisiting the Love Is the Law (1983)-era material.

 Willcox continued to tour both with her full band and also with an acoustic line-up for her "Up Close and Personal" shows.
+Willcox went on to appear in a number of films, including Aaaaaaaah!, In Extremis, Lies We Tell, Swiperight, Heckle and Invasion Planet Earth.
+In November 2017, she played Queen Elizabeth II in a theatre adaptation of Derek Jarman's film Jubilee at Manchester Royal Exchange Theatre.
+This production transferred to the Lyric Hammersmith for a London run in March 2018.

 In 2018, Willcox toured her #Toyah60 show, which marked her sixtieth birthday and fortieth year in music.
-This was accompanied by the release of her Four from Toyah- Birthday Edition EP of new material, which charted highly in the digital chart.
+This was accompanied by the release of her Four from Toyah – Birthday Edition EP of new material, which charted highly in the digital chart.
+She appeared in Celebrity Money for Nothing (2017), she won her heat of Celebrity Mastermind (2018), and appeared on Pointless Celebrities in 2019.

 In 2019, Willcox charted at no. 74 in the UK Albums Chart with a re-issue of her 2008 album In the Court of the Crimson Queen.
 It also peaked at no. 22 on the Official Charts Company's sales chart and no. 7 in the independent chart.
 This was Willcox' first appearance in the UK Albums Chart since Minx in 1985.